ch3v15/EinEngine/README.md

 # EinEngine
 A simple three-dimensional library not based on OpenGL or DirectX.
 Only mathematics to understand the process.
-The library helps to implement the graphic part SFML and no more.
+The library helps to implement the graphic part SFML (or GDK+/but now not supported) and no more.

 ## Terrain with PerlinNoise generation
 ![image](https://user-images.githubusercontent.com/106626493/172015953-0a654839-af42-43da-ade7-6cb66b5cbfc2.png)